F423/RustyCloud/README.md

-## Learning Rust by building cloud-native applications (using the Zero to Production book)
+## Learning Rust by building cloud-native applications

 # RustyCloud
 Taking the cloud further.
+(using the "Zero to Production in Rust" book)
+zero2prod: Building a basic Email Newsletter